 As a leader it can be easy to feel as though you are on an island.
 Whether it is making decisions or reaching chapter goals, you shouldn’t have to go it alone.
 The best leaders utilize the people around them to make the group better.
 Collaborative leadership occurs when leaders build relationships and share knowledge and responsibility with others.
 Here are five ways you can become a collaborative leader.

 - Know your strengths and weaknesses.
 Self-awareness is a major key to leadership success.
 By knowing your own strengths and weaknesses you can ask for help in the areas that you need it the most.
-You can increase your own self-awareness by checking out the free assessments available on REAL Leadership Online.

 - Brainstorm solutions.
 Rather than provide your team and chapter with a solution, engage them in the problem-solving process.
 There is power in numbers and ideas.
 Your members will feel invested and your issue may be solved more creatively.